joylarkin/joylarkin/README.md

 - Ask me about artificial intelligence, superintelligence, AGI, tech, the AI startup and venture capital ecosystem, developer marketing/community building for developers, or open source software.

-- I greatly enjoy speaking with AI researchers, developers, builders, and investors.
+- I greatly enjoy speaking with AI researchers, builders, and investors.
 Contact me if you want to work together.

 - My personal site is [cleverhack dot com](https://cleverhack.com/2026).